nleaf/nleaf.github.io/_posts/2019-06-27-the-differences-between-backups-and-disaster-recovery.md

 image: "/uploads/EXP-Garuccio_Blog--Backups-vs-DR_1.png"

 ---
+## Backups and Disaster Recovery: What's the Difference?

 Modern IT departments need to be able to protect their mission-critical data and quickly respond in the event of a problem in their environment.
 This capability hinges on maintaining a strategy for both backups and disaster recovery.
 These two capabilities [are often conflated with each other](https://www.expedient.com/blog/what-are-the-differences-between-backups-and-disaster-recovery/) but this blog post will explore the differences between the two and explain the situations they are needed for.

 #### Backups